banzaicloud/pipeline/docs/pipeline-howto.md

 Starting from the [0.3.0](https://github.com/banzaicloud/pipeline/tree/0.3.0) version Pipeline supports managed Kubernetes clusters on Google Cloud [GKE](https://cloud.google.com/kubernetes-engine/) as well.

-Another change introduced in `0.3.0` is that Pipeline requires GitHub OAuth authentication similar to the CICD flow.
-With that we have a single mechanism to authenticate both Pipeline and CI/CD flow instead of what it was before where Pipeline required basic authentication while the CICD flow GitHub OAuth authentication.
+Another change introduced in `0.3.0` is that Pipeline requires GitHub OAuth authentication similar to the CI/CD flow.
+With that we have a single mechanism to authenticate both Pipeline and CI/CD flow instead of what it was before where Pipeline required basic authentication while the CI/CD flow GitHub OAuth authentication.

 For simplicity the instruction steps are presented through an example specifically how to hook a Spark application into a CI/CD workflow to run it on managed Kubernetes on Google Cloud (GKE).